robmccormack89/docker-wp-starter/readme.md

 This is my template to host Wordpress sites in a local development environment.

 It uses:
-- Docker with Compose (I use Docker Desktop installed on Windows/WSLinux)
+- Docker with Compose; I use Docker Desktop installed on Windows/WSLinux
 - Traefik, as a router / virtual host / reverse proxy
 - Worpress (of course)
-- MySQL/Maridb
+- MySQL/Mariadb, for databases
-- PhPMyAdmin, for database administration
+- PhpMyAdmin, for database administration
 - OpenSSL, for generating self-signed SSL certificates